mattermost/docs/source/install/config-ssl-http2-nginx.rst

   ``sudo certbot``

-  This will run certbot and will automatically edit your nginx conf file for the site(s) selected.
+  This will run certbot and will automatically edit your NGINX config file for the site(s) selected.

 13. Ensure your SSL is configured properly by running: